replicatedhq/troubleshoot.sh/content/reference/redactors/overview.md

 ```

 Files that fail to parse as yaml, or that do not contain any matches, will not be modified by this redactor.
-Files that _do_ contain matches will be rerendered, which will strip comments and custom formatting.
+Files that _do_ contain matches will be re-rendered, which will strip comments and custom formatting.

 Multidoc yaml is not yet fully supported.
-Only the first document is checked for matches, and if a match is found later documents are discared entirely.
+Only the first document is checked for matches, and if a match is found later documents are discarded entirely.